 Let’s dig into each tool’s capabilities and features.

-Scribe shines as a technical documentation tool that makes it easy to document processes and instructions.
+Want a technical documentation tool that works fast?
+Streamline the documentation process with Scribe, an AI-powered tool that makes it easy to document processes and instructions in seconds.

-Just click "Start Capture" follow through the process as you normally would and turn off the recorder when done.
+Just click "Start Capture" follow through the process as you usually would and turn off the recorder when done.
 Scribe will then automatically generate a step-by-step guide with screenshots, instructions and click indicators.

 Use the editor to customize your guide if you need to make adjustments, add something or include context.
 When your document is complete, share it with a URL, as a PDF or embed it into another tool.